tonycanale/CoMiRe_BiometricsPaper/Tutorial.md

 Analysis of the CPP data
 ================

-Analysis of the US Collaborative Perinatal Project (CPP) data on the effect of Dichlorodiphenyldichloroethylene (DDE) on premature delivery [Longnecker et al., (2001)](http://www.thelancet.com/journals/lancet/article/PIIS0140673601053296/abstract) as discussed in [Canale, Durante and Dunson, (2017)](https://arxiv.org/abs/1701.02950)
+Analysis of the US Collaborative Perinatal Project (CPP) data on the effect of Dichlorodiphenyldichloroethylene (DDE) on premature delivery [Longnecker et al., (2001)](http://www.thelancet.com/journals/lancet/article/PIIS0140673601053296/abstract) as discussed in the submitted paper.

 Load data and packages
 ======================